 You can also create your own category.
 This is really helpful when you searching for inspirational ideas, you can create a category for it and add relevant content.
 Then further down the road, you can view the folder for motivation or ideas.

 CommaFeed is a free RSS feed reader designed on the same pattern as the Google Reader.
 It is also an open-source for you to download it and add more feeds.
 It has a clean design and great UX.

 Like its competition, it offers both web and mobile applications.

 Good News aggregates all your content sources in one place.
-This means you can read your RSS, favorite sites, and social media in a centralized way.
+This means you can read your RSS, favourite sites, and social media in a centralized way.
 It has a total of 12 alternative viewing modes for your convenience.

 There are some great RSS feed reader applications available.
 Most have web apps while some offer mobile apps as well.
-The basic functionality they offer is the same i.e. follow your favorite sources on the web.
+The basic functionality they offer is the same i.e. follow your favourite sources on the web.